Adldap2/Adldap2-Laravel/README.md

 Inside of your `config/adldap_auth.php` configuration, you can now insert a raw LDAP filter to specify what users are allowed to authenticate.

+This filter persists to the Windows Authentication Middleware as well.

 For example, to allow only users with an email address, insert the filter: `(mail=*)`:

 ```php